jacobkap/crimebythenumbers/docs/subsetting.md

 ```

 ```r
 "cat" != "gorilla"
 #> [1] TRUE
 ```

-Note that for matching multiple values with %in%, we can't write !%in% but have to put the ! before the values on the left.
+Note that for matching multiple values with `%in%`, we cannot write `!%in%` but have to put the ! before the values on the left.

 ```r